Family of murdered brothers welcome prosecution on conspiracy charge

 The case is set to be mentioned again at Belfast Magistrates’ Court on May 23.

-Members of the Cairns family, supported by their solicitor Fearghal Shiels, attended the court sitting.
+Members of the Cairns family, supported by their solicitor Fearghal Shiels and the victims group Relatives for Justice, attended the court sitting.

+Mark Thompson from Relatives for Justice, which has supported the family since 1993, paid tribute to their “dignified quest for justice”.

 Speaking outside court, Liam Cairns who along with his father Eamon were also to be killed in the alleged murder conspiracy said his brothers were both innocent.